graasp/graasp-plugin-subscriptions/README.md

 ## Subscriptions

-Subscriptions are filling the following roles:
+Subscriptions fill the following roles:

 - Link a `Graasp` user to the default plan when created
 - Link a `Graasp` user with their current plan